 - Machinery or Tool Accidents: Because tools and machinery can be dangerous when used improperly, it should not be surprising that they are involved in 7% of all worker’s compensation cases.
 These injuries are most common in factories or construction sites.

 - Traumas Occurring Over Time: Traumas occurring over time account for 4% of all worker’s compensation claims.
 This category of injury occurs when a body part is injured through overuse or strain.
 These kinds of injuries usually occur in factories, construction zones, and kitchens, where workers are required to perform repetitive motions throughout the workday.

 Claiming Disability Benefits in Kentucky

 Kentucky workers who are hurt on the job are entitled by law to receive disability benefits to compensate for lost wages, medical expenses, and paid vocational training if the injuries do not allow a worker to resume their duties.
 You may also be eligible for a permanent disability settlement if a workplace injury has caused total disability.
 An experienced Kentucky worker’s compensation attorney can help you file the necessary forms, gather medical evidence that is crucial to your case, and review settlement offers to ensure you receive the maximum amount of benefits you deserve.
-If you were injured on the job and need a Kentucky worker’s compensation attorney, contact Edwards & Kautz at 866-795-5087 to schedule a free legal consultation.
+If you were injured on the job and need a Kentucky worker’s compensation attorney, contact Edwards & Kautz Law Firm at 866-795-5087 to schedule a free legal consultation.
 The attorneys at Edwards & Kautz can help you file a file a disability benefits claim on your behalf.